 On 5 December 2016 the Ashesi Judicial Committee (AJC) ruled in a case of alleged plagiarism in the Economic Development course.

-The AJC concluded that the student, a member of the Class of 2017, was guilty of plagiarism, after finding that the student copied a significant amount of the paper, or inadequately attributed the sources.
+The AJC concluded that the student, a junior, was guilty of plagiarism, after finding that the student copied a significant amount of the paper, or inadequately attributed the sources.

 As stated in Ashesi’s student handbook,

 Academic dishonesty includes plagiarism, unauthorized exchange of information or use of material during an examination, unauthorized transfer of information or completed work among students, use of the same paper in more than one course, unauthorized collaboration on assignments, and other unethical behavior.
 Disciplinary action will be taken against perpetrators of academic dishonesty. – Section 7.4.

 After deliberating, the AJC arrived at the following sanction.
 The student: